-John’s Jesus relieves the tension that filled the early Christians; the long overdue wait and the tardiness of the apocalypse which never came has been explained at last.
-By the beginning of the second century, when it was realized that Jesus was not coming as promised, John comforts his fellow Christians and allows them the luxury to carry on in life as normal.
+John’s Jesus relieves the tension that filled the early Christians; the long overdue wait and the tardiness of the apocalypse which never came have been explained at last.
+By the beginning of the second century, when it was realized that Jesus was not coming as promised, John comforts his fellow Christians and allowed them the luxury to carry on in life as normal.

 While ye have light, believe in the light, that ye may be the children of light.
 These things spake Jesus, and departed, and did hide himself from them.
 (7)

 The Essenes wrote extensively about the Children of Light who were constantly engaged in a battle against their nemesis, the Wicked Priest who was of darkness.
 The contrasts of those who walk in the light and those lost in the dark are played heavily in John.

 Dialogues are set up between dupes who are of the dark (the world), and Jesus of the light (heaven).
 There is no hope for these children of darkness who are doomed to take Jesus’ rhetoric literally.

 The woman at the well in Samaria is told that “Whosoever drinketh of this water shall thirst again.
 But whosoever drinketh of the water that I shall give him shall never thirst, but the water that I shall give him shall be in him a well of water springing up into everlasting life” (4:13-14).